manu06110/2SFM/ReadMe.txt

 Future Work
 	I am actually implementing AGNs at the moment (Part of my PhD work).
 It is almost there and it will be updated soon.
 	I will carry on updating this version too, there are plenty of things to improve.
+	Updating the mass functions to the last up-to-date of Davidzon et al. (2017).

 Acknowledgement
 	I gratefully acknowledge Matthieu Bethermin for the primary idea of this model.
 I also would like to thank Mark Sargent, Corentin Schreiber and James Mullaney for their deep implication in the project.